Are you new to Google Alerts?

 Again, one of the key benefits of Google Alerts is how easy they are to create.
 As you can see, it’s a breeze.

-How to make them more effective
+How to make your alerts more effective

-Avoid generic keywords
+Avoid generic, or common keywords

 If you haven’t done this before, you might think that the more alerts you receive, the better.
 After all, you can’t do much until you have some mentions to look at.